Since 2012 Principal Professor for the Kronberg Academy Study Programmes

-Secondly, Christian Tetzlaff “speaks” with his violin.
-Like human speech, his playing comprises a wide range of expressive means and is not aimed solely at harmoniousness or virtuosic brilliance.
-Above all, however, he regards the masterpieces of music history as narratives about existential matters.
-The great composers have focussed on intense feelings, great happiness and serious crises in their music, and as a musician Christian Tetzlaff also explores the limits of feelings and musical expression.
-Many works deal with nothing less than life and death.
-Christian Tetzlaff’s goal is to convey that to the audience.
+Christian Tetzlaff tries to follow the manuscript as closely as possible – without regard for “performance tradition” and without indulging in the usual technical short-cuts on the violin – often allowing a renewed clarity and richness to arise in well-known works.
+As a violinist Tetzlaff tries to disappear from the music – paradoxically this makes his interpretations very personal.
+Secondly, Christian Tetzlaff “speaks” through his violin.
+Like human speech, his playing comprises a wide range of expressive means and is not aimed solely at achieving harmoniousness or virtuosic brilliance.
+Above all, however, he interprets the masterpieces of musical history as stories about first-hand experiences.
+The great composers have focused on intense feelings, great happiness and deep crises in their music; as a musician Christian Tetzlaff also explores the limits of feelings and musical expression.
+Many pieces deal with none other than life and death.
+Christian Tetzlaff’s aim is to convey this to his audience.

 Christian Tetzlaff plays a violin made by the German violin maker Peter Greiner and teaches regularly at the Kronberg Academy.

-Last updated: September 2017
+Last updated: October 2018